 Pixi Mrs. Ippi is the collective name for Sarah's creative work for and with children.

-In 2013, Sarah wrote and directed Wie Niet Gezien Is Is Weg (Ready Or Not, Here You Go), a musical theatre performance for children (9+).
-She performed alongside of Sachli Gholamalizad / Lien Annicaert, Julie Van der Schaaf and musician Piet Maris / Hans Wellens.
+In 2013, Sarah wrote and directed Wie Niet Gezien Is Is Weg, a musical theatre performance for children (9+).
+She performed alongside of Sachli Gholamalizad / Lien Annicaert, Julie Van der Schaaf and musicians Piet Maris / Hans Wellens.
 The performance toured in 2014 and 2015.

 De Reus (The Giant) (6+), toured in 2015-2018, in collaboration with pianist / composer Peter Vandenberghe, followed in 2017 by the French version Le Géant in a translation by Valérie Callewaert.

-Sarah has been coaching children in theatre and film workshops since 2014.
+Sarah coached children in theatre and film workshops from 2014 to 2018.

-In 2017, Sarah, Gorges Ocloo and Dirk Verstockt co-created the theatre performance Blackfacing / Whitewashing.
+In 2017, Sarah co-created the theatre performance Blackfacing / Whitewashing with Gorges Ocloo and Dirk Verstockt.
 The performance premiered on April 29th 2017 during the festival 'I Have A Dream Exchanged' at Zinnema.
 This festival is part of the Black History Month and brings together artists from Brussels, London and New York.

-Sarah also acts in performances and films by other directors (including Jérôme Bel, Davis Freeman, Mohamed Ouachen).
+Sarah also acts in performances and films by other directors (including Jérôme Bel, Davis Freeman, Mohamed Ouachen) and in a training setting for LEIF (LevensEinde InformatieForum) and UZ Brussel.

-In 2019 Sarah returns to her first love: fiction film, with the award winning short film YANA.
+In 2019 Sarah returned to her first love: fiction film, with the award winning short film YANA.
 She funded the film herself and is grateful to have found a small but dedicated crew and cast, willing to contribute their time and craft generously.
-Sarah hopes the release of YANA will mark the beginning of new adventures in film.
+The release of YANA marked the beginning of new adventures in fiction film.

-2020 marks the première for PAULINE, a short monologue based on the testimony of a refugee, performed by Sarah and accompanied by paper cut stop motion films, created by Pauline and Sarah.
+2020 marked the première for PAULINE, a short monologue based on the testimony of a refugee, performed by Sarah and accompanied by paper cut stop motion films, co-created by Pauline and Sarah.

 Benjamin Verdonck and Jérôme Bel took her along in their journey as artists, their ecological commitment and how that affects all their projects today.